 - Managing the local authority’s public health budget

-Centre directors work within organisations, such as Public Health England or the UK Health Security Agency.
+Centre directors work within organisations, such as the UK Health Security Agency.
 They lead and oversee health protection services in a particular region or centre for public health.
 A large part of their role is to develop regional strategies and plans to help protect public health.